shaolaizheyitao/MQTT/server-support.md

 * 2lemetry uses domains, where the first topic segment is the domain name.
 The `$SYS` topic space is under the domain (i.e. `com.example/$SYS/#`)

 * Solace does provide a proprietary bridge solution between brokers.

+* mosquitto clustering is achieved on backend level (redis, amqp, etc).

 Potentially should add columns to track: LWT; additional protocols (WMQ, AMQP, MQTTs etc)